 You and your partner can both take on tasks that contribute to the house’s tidiness, such as vacuuming, dusting, or doing dishes.
 This shows your children that whether it’s an enormous responsibility such as caring for household finances or a smaller task like keeping the home clean, both mates help one another by taking on some responsibility.

 6.The Importance of a Close Marriage Bond

 How you behave in your marriage indicates what your children will expect from their future romantic partners.
 When you have a regular date night with your partner, you teach your children the importance of staying close in a marriage.

 When your children know that you have a regular date night that you stick to each week, it shows them that you spend time together, not because you’re married and you’re “supposed” to, but because it is fun.
 This teaches them that married partners are more than just romantic interests for one another.
 They are best friends who enjoy one another’s company for severe matters and fun.

 A strong marriage teaches your children how to problem-solve, not to argue.
 When you and your mate have excellent communication skills, you know how to speak to solve, not speak to win a disagreement or hurt the other’s feelings.
 This will give your child a healthy view of communicating even when stressed out or frustrated.

 Set the best example you can in this regard by never shouting at your spouse in front of your child, by taking a respectful tone even during a disagreement, and by being level-headed and fair when making household decisions.

 No couple is perfect.
 Are you always going to be able to show your children the very best that marriage has to offer?
 Maybe not.
 But always remember that the example of a balanced marriage is one of the most important gifts you can ever give your children.
-Work as a team in your marriage and showing regular affection will help your children feel safe and sets a standard that will encourage them to pursue healthy romantic relationships in the future.
+Working as a team in your marriage and showing regular affection will help your children feel safe and set a standard that will encourage them to pursue healthy romantic relationships in the future.